 It is also worth noting that, relative to us, Louie and Olimar are roughly two centimeters tall and so the ferocious Earth creatures they end up defending themselves from are just insects.
 This feature to the story instantly allows players to connect with the characters by simply providing a common ground with which their two perspectives can be compared.
 Olimar gives each artifact an original name, such as “time capsule” for a locket or “alien billboard” for a shoe polish lid, and keeps a journal that shares his theories as to what the objects are.
 The idea that something so mundane for us can spark so much curiosity in someone like Olimar is conveyed exceptionally well in these short logs and, as a result, players can to relate to him by seeing things through his own eyes.
 The logs also serve as a way of fledging out the kind of person Olimar is and the kind of life he has had.
 In a journal entry about a queen chess piece they found it is hinted that his mother has passed away, with him commenting “it looks a lot like a present I gave my mom for Mother’s Day.
 I miss her… sometimes”.
 It’s little human details like these that make players care about these characters, and what happens to them throughout the events of the game.

 Another set of mechanics that are vital to Pikmin 2’s interactive storytelling is the end of day cycle and mail system.
-The way it works is that Louie and Olimar are given from sunrise until sundown to search for treasure, approximately thirteen minutes in real time, after which they need to round up their Pikmin and return to the safety of outer space for the night.
+The way it works is that Louie and Olimar are given from sunrise until sundown to search for treasure, approximately thirteen minutes in real time, after which they need to round up their pikmin and return to the safety of outer space for the night.
 The game keeps a running tally of how many days you’ve been on earth and, at the end of each day, Olimar and Louie receive mail from their home planet.
 It is usually from the president, who either praises or berates you for the rate at which you have been paying off the debt.
 Yet beyond a simple reward or penalty, these messages act as chapters to the president’s own story during the time Olimar and Louie are on earth.
-If your progress begins to slow the president shares how he is frantically dealing with calls from the debt collectors.
-As time goes on he goes into hiding, in one instance living under a bridge until being evicted by the government offices.
-Eventually, the president is even captured and on the brink of being killed by the debt collectors.
+If your progress begins to slow, the president shares how he is frantically dealing with calls from the debt collectors.
+As time goes on he goes into hiding, in one instance living under a bridge until being evicted by government officials.
+It can get to the point where the president is captured and on the brink of being killed by the debt collectors.

 Throughout these series of messages, his character is shown to develop as well.
 He goes from complaining about the debt collectors not letting him work in his office at a leisurely pace to trying to make the most out of the hardships he faces on the run.
 His demands for you to work faster slowly transition into pleas.
 This all culminates to the president coming off as a very real person, whose life is directly being affected by your own actions.
 Everything you do in the game seems that much more significant with his presence.